cylrajmalla/portfoliocyl/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: |-
-      I’m a I am a Senior HR Specialist, With over three years of experience in this role, I have successfully sourced, evaluated, qualified, and deployed candidates for various technical roles, such as software engineers, data scientists, cloud architects,
+      I am a Senior HR Specialist, With over three years of experience in this role, I have successfully sourced, evaluated, qualified, and deployed candidates for various technical roles, such as software engineers, data scientists, cloud architects,